tfdsoft/famidash/README.md

 # famidash

 Geometry Dash but on the Famicom/NES.
-The end goal is to demake the initial release of the original game (Update 1.0)
+The end goal is to demake the initial release of the original game (Update 1.0), and maybe do updates afterward up to 2.0

 ## TODO

 do this stuff (ordered from most important to least important):
-- [ ] ship
+- [X] ship
-- [ ] gravity
+- [X] gravity
 - [ ] level ending
 - [ ] title screen